-- A separate record sheet must be used for each medication if the child takes more than one medication. - record sheets should be uploaded to Bromcom termly and the original copy safely destroyed.
-At the end of the course of medication this form should be uploaded to Bromcom and the original safely destroyed.
-For long-term medication, the - If a staff member administers the medication, another staff member must observe this.
-If the child self-administers, one staff member needs to be present to observe.
+- A separate record sheet must be used for each medication if the child takes more than one medication. - At the end of the course of medication this form should be uploaded to Bromcom and the original safety destroyed.
+For long-term medication, the record sheets should be uploaded to Bromeom termly and the original copy safely destroyed - present to observe.
+If a staff member administers the medication, another staff member must observe this.
+If the child self-administers, one staff member needs to be

 Date

 Time

 Medication

 Dose

 Expiry Date

-Name & signature of staff administering (witnessing if child self- administers)
+Name & signature of staff administering (witnessing if child self-administers)

 Name & signature of staff witnessing (not required if child self-administers)

-Signature of child if self- administering
+Signature of child if self-administering